 Thus, the Basic Conditions Statement also considers accordance with the emerging draft LPR.
 One area of potential tension relates to the assessment of housing need.
 SMBC has in mind a quantum of new housing development higher than that envisaged by the Neighbourhood Forum.
 This matter will be determined following examination and adoption of the emerging LPR.
-In the interim, the Neighbourhood Plan follows the evidence provided by the up-to-date KDBH Neighbourhood Area Housing Needs Assessment.
+In the interim, the Neighbourhood Plan follows the evidence provided by the up-to-date KDBH Neighbourhood Area Housing Needs Assessment and the SMBC Strategic Housing Market Assessment (SHMA).